MEISTER97/Project-Skin-disease-detection/Django/readme.md

 ---

-## 🌐 Web Interface
+## 🌐 Web Interface (Basic)

-In addition to the REST API, this project includes:
+In addition to the REST API, this project provides a **basic HTML upload form** for manual testing.

-### Django Web Interface (`/`)
+### Pages:

-- Web page for:
+- `/api/upload/` → Simple web form to upload an image (available for browser testing)
-  - Uploading images manually through browser
+- `/api/upload/<n>/` → Result web page for the uploaded image (`n` = image ID)
-  - Viewing history of all previous uploaded results (images + predictions)
+- `/api/previous-results/` → List of all previous predictions by all users and guests

-- Results are synchronized with the mobile app and stored in the PostgreSQL database.
+### Notes:

-**Example pages:**
+- There is no full web front-end — the `/api/upload/` form is mainly for testing the API manually via browser.

-- `/` → Image upload form
+- Predictions and history are synchronized with the mobile app and stored in the PostgreSQL database.
-- `/results/` → List of all predictions with timestamps
+- Developers can also access the default Django admin panel at `/admin/` to view database records.

 This allows both: